-Debra Cantú Hester is the Director of the University of Texas at Austin Principalship Program (UTAPP) on an interim basis and teaches in the program as a clinical assistant professor in the Department of Educational Leadership and Policy.
+Debra Cantú serves as an Assistant Professor of Practice at the University of Texas at Austin Principalship Program and teaches in the program in the Department of Educational Leadership and Policy.
 In her current role, she collaborates with district partners to support, develop and retain effective secondary level principals in partner districts.
-Dr. Hester assists the process to recruit, assess, select and prepare candidates who have the potential to become effective principals of elementary and secondary schools.
+Dr. Cantú assists the process to recruit, assess, select and prepare candidates who have the potential to become effective principals of elementary and secondary schools.
 She works with the UTAPP Advisory Committee to support the improvement efforts of the program and is developing a UTAPP Alumni to support current students, as well as organizing future leadership development events to provide learning opportunities for graduates of the program.

 She teaches five courses in the principalship program and mentors the graduate students in their internship experience by meeting with each of the students and their principal and observes students conduct an in-depth campus study to identify areas of inequities and complete extensive research to determine how to best address these needs.
 Dr. Cantú supports their authentic experience to lead a participatory action research project to implement school improvement efforts in collaboration with their principal and community, which provides students with an optimal blend of theory and practice.